1980 United States presidential election: Other candidates

 John B. Anderson was defeated in the Republican primaries, but entered the general election as an independent candidate.
 He campaigned as a liberal Republican alternative to Reagan's conservatism.
 Anderson's campaign appealed primarily to frustrated anti-Carter voters from Republican and Democratic backgrounds.
-Despite maintaining the support of millions of liberal, pro-ERA, anti-Reagan and anti-Carter voters all the way up to election day to finish third with 5.7 million votes, Anderson's poll ratings had ebbed away through the campaign season as many of his initial supporters were pulled away by Carter and Reagan.
-Anderson's running mate was Patrick Lucey, a Democratic former Governor of Wisconsin and then ambassador to Mexico, appointed by President Carter.
+Anderson's running mate was Patrick Lucey, a Democratic former governor of Wisconsin and then ambassador to Mexico, appointed by President Carter.

 The Libertarian Party nominated Ed Clark for president and David Koch for vice president.
-They received almost one million votes and were on the ballot in all 50 states plus Washington, D.C.
-Koch, a co-owner of Koch Industries, pledged part of his personal fortune to the campaign.
+They were on the ballot in all 50 states as well as Washington, D.C.
 The Libertarian Party platform was the only political party in 1980 to contain a plank advocating for the equal rights of homosexual men and women as well as the only party platform to advocate explicitly for "amnesty" for all illegal non-citizens.
-The platform was also unique in favoring the repeal of the National Labor Relations Act, all state Right to Work laws, Medicare, Medicaid, and “the increasingly oppressive” Social Security.
-Clark emphasized his support for an end to the war on drugs.
-He advertised his opposition to the draft and wars of choice.